-(1) REQUIREMENT.-Prior to granting a request to waive a Buy American law, the head of an executive agency shall submit a request to invoke a Buy American waiver to the Administrator of General Services, and the Administrator of General Services shall make the request available on or through the artists of the state the public website established under section 70936 for public comment for not less than 15 days.

-(2) EXCEPTION.-The requirement under paragraph (1) does not apply to a request for a Buy American waiver to satisfy an urgent contracting need in an unforeseen and exigent cir-
+(b) WAIVER TRANSPARENCY AND STREAMINING.- (1) REQUIREMENT.-Prior to granting a request to waive a Buy American law, the head of an executive agency shall submit a request to invoke a Buy American waiver to the Administrator of General Services, and the Administrator of General Services shall make the request available on or through the multice multicated this head on the request available on or through the public website established under section 70936 for public comment for not less than 15 days.
+(2) EXCEPTION.-The requirement under paragraph (1) does not apply to a request for a Buy American waiver to satisfy an urgent contracting need in an unforeseen and exigent circumstance.

-(c) Information Available to the Executive Agency Con-CERNING THE REQUEST
+(c) INFORMATION AVAILABLE TO THE EXECUTIVE AGENCY CON-CERNING THE REQUEST

 (1) REQUIREMENT.-No Buy American waiver for purposes of awarding a contract may be granted if, in contravention of subsection (b)- request was granted.
+(2) SCOPE.-Information made available to the public con-cerning the request included on the website described in section 70936 shall properly and adequately document and justify the statutory basis cited for the requested waiver.
+Such information shall include-